firesim/firesim/docs/Single-Node-Simulation-Tutorial/index.rst

-Running a Single Node Simulation
+Running FireSim Simulations
 ================================

+These guides will walk you through running two kinds of simulations:

-This guide will walk you through simulating a single-node, non-networked target, using a pre-generated hardware image.
+First, we will simulate a single-node, non-networked target, using a pre-generated hardware image.

-After following this guide, you can, for example, move to running workloads like SPECInt2017-ref in parallel on many simulators.
+Then we will, simulate an eight-node, networked cluster target, also using a pre-generated hardware image.

 .. toctree::
    :maxdepth: 2
-   :caption: Single-Node Simulation Tutorial:

-   Deploying-simulations
+   :caption: Running FireSim Simulations:

+   Running-a-Single-Node-Simulation
+   Running-a-Cluster-Simulation